florianholzapfel/express-restify-mongoose/index.md

 #### protected
 <span class="label label-primary" title="type">array</span>

-Array of fields which are only to be returned by queries that have private or protected access
+Array of fields which are only to be returned by queries that have `private` or `protected` access.

 ##### Examples